MattWong-ca/farlo/README.md

 One solution has been to personally onboard new users one by one, but this is manual and won’t be scalable for bringing the next thousands of users onto the app.

 With Farlo, your have a personal onboarding buddy that lives right inside Farcaster as a mini app.
 As a voice AI agent, it's live 24/7, capable of guiding the next thousands of users to make their first cast, find the right channels, and get intros to new people!
+Farlo also keeps a record of your previous calls, so it remembers you :)

 <img width="1440" alt="Screenshots" src="https://github.com/user-attachments/assets/8af6bb1d-8d2c-47fd-96fc-15a220a647c6" />
 <img width="1440" alt="Screenshot" src="https://github.com/user-attachments/assets/d3b9cca6-6bc7-40bb-a84a-6ae67567194b" />